Pace1337/TicTacToe/README.md

 Pressing the keys SHIFT + X (or in other words entering upper case X) will close the game.\
 Pressing the keys SHIFT + R (or in other words entering upper case R) will reset the game\
-(clears the terminal window, and X begins the game).
+(clears the terminal window and X begins the game).

 ## Features that'll come in future